jolly26/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4. When I was having that alphabet soup, I never thought that it would pay off
 7. Smile in the mirror
 8. Hexadecimal
+9. Patience, persistence and perspiration make an unbeatable combination for success